gbmhunter/MCallbacks/README.rst

 2. Run `make all` to compile and run unit tests.

-3. To include slotmachine-cpp into your embedded (or otherwise) firmware/software project, copy the repo into your project folder (or other suitable place) and include the file "api/Slotmachine.hpp" from your C++ code.
+3. To include MCallbacks into your embedded (or otherwise) firmware/software project, copy the repo into your project folder (or other suitable place) and include the file "api/MCallbacksApi.hpp" from your C++ code.
 No source files need to be compiled.

 External Dependencies
 =====================

-The following table lists all of slotmachine-cpp's external dependencies.
+The following table lists all of MCallbacks external dependencies.

 ====================== ==================== ======================================================================
 Dependency             Delivery             Usage